nearit/Android-UI-Bindings/README.md

  }
 ```

+**Important**: NearIT-UI will only work with NearIT SDK version 2.2.0 or higher.

 ## NearIt-UI for permissions request
 If your app integrates NearIT services you surely want that your user gives your app the location permission.
 NearIT supports the use of Beacon technology, so bluetooth could be a requirement for your app.